This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Who is behind all this?

 It goes back 26 years!
-In 1994, the Esthée Lauder group and the Marie Claire magazine got involved in the fight against breast cancer by creating their association "Le Cancer du Sein, Parlons-en!" ".
+In 1994, the Esthée Lauder group and Marie Claire magazine committed to the fight against breast cancer by creating their association "Le Cancer du Sein, Parlons-en!".
 Each year, a new edition of the Pink October campaign is launched, bringing together more and more participants in many countries around the world!

 What are the risk factors for developing breast cancer?

-• The risk can be very high if you have family history such as breast cancer in a relative.
-If it is a first degree relative such as father, mother, sister, brother or child, this risk is multiplied by 2.
-The risk is multiplied by 4 if there are 2 first degree relatives with a history breast cancer.
+• The risk can be very high if you have a family history of breast cancer in a parent.
+If it is a first-degree relative such as a father, mother, sister, brother, or child, this risk is multiplied by 2.
+The risk is multiplied by 4 if there are 2 first-degree relatives with a history of breast cancer.

-• The risk is high if you have personal history such as, for example, invasive breast or ductal cancer in situ, atypical ductal or lobular hyperplasia or high-dose chest irradiation (Hodgkin's disease )
+• The risk is high if you have a personal history such as invasive breast cancer or ductal carcinoma in situ, atypical ductal or lobular hyperplasia, or high-dose thoracic irradiation (Hodgkin's disease).

-• Finally, age has an average risk of developing breast cancer.
-It is from the age of 50 that the greatest number of breast cancers occurs in women, even without a family or personal history.
-This is the number one risk factor for developing this cancer.
-So this concerns us all at one time or another!
+• Finally, age presents an average risk of developing breast cancer.
+The highest number of breast cancers in women occurs from the age of 50, even without a family or personal history.
+This is the primary risk factor for developing this cancer.
+So, it concerns all of us at one time or another!

-Out of 54,062 cases of breast cancer detected each year, 11,913 die from it.
-However, 9 out of 10 cancers can be cured at an early stage, hence the great importance of getting tested!
+Out of 54,062 breast cancer cases detected each year, 11,913 die from it.
+However, 9 out of 10 cancers can be cured at an early stage, hence the great importance of getting screened!

-From the age of 25, palpation by a healthcare professional once a year is recommended as well as a pelvic examination.
-This does not represent a heavy examination, but just allows you to screen, and can be done by a general practitioner or your gynecologist.
+From the age of 25, a palpation by a health professional once a year is recommended, as well as a gynecological examination.
+This is not a heavy examination, but simply allows for screening, and can be done by a general practitioner or your gynecologist.

-Pharmacists are also available to answer all your questions and refer you to get tested :)
+Pharmacists are also available to answer all your questions and guide you on how to get screened :)

-If you liked this article and you are interested in topics related to women, do not hesitate to take a look at our article on female entrepreneurship !
+If you liked this article and are interested in topics related to women, feel free to check out our article on women's entrepreneurship!

 Leave a comment